jovacodepen/jovacodepen/README.md

-- 👋 Hi, I’m Sam!
+# 👋 Hi, I’m Sam!

-- 👀 I’m interested in further developing my frontend skills and building my backend skills
+## Contents

-- 🌱 I’m currently learning Expressjs and the MEAN development stack and completing challenges on provided by Frontend mentor (see all solutions uploaded in my repositories)
+ 👀 I’m interested in further developing my frontend skills and I'm learning the MERN stack

 - 📫 You can check out my portfolio at https://jovacode.com/

 <!---